denkwerk/denkstrap-structure/docs/javascript_en.md

 ## Extensions

-Its possible to extend local modules.
-An extension can modify an existing module before it gets initialized.
-Within functions of the extensions you can access the original functions via `this.super()`.
+It is possible to extend local modules.
+An extension modifies an existing module before it gets initialized.
+Within functions of the extensions you can access the original functions via `this._super()`.

 ```html
 <div class="auto-init" data-module="modules/example, modules/foo" data-extensions="extensions/example"></div>